 Today we talked about the third and fourth parts: Mill’s defense of liberty in general, rather than liberty for the special case of thought and expression.

-In these chapters, Mill makes a case for thinking that individuals should be free to do nearly any self-regarding action, that is, anything that concerns mainly their own lives.
+In these chapters, Mill makes a case for thinking that individuals should be free to do nearly any self-regarding action, that is, anything that effects only their own lives.
 His case for liberty of action is similar to his case for liberty of thought and expression.
-He argues individuals need to discover things for themselves and society benefits from the innovations made by people with unusual abilities and tastes.
+He argues that individuals need to discover things for themselves and that society benefits from the innovations made by people with unusual abilities and tastes.